LeonchikEsp/lexer/README.md

 # lexer
 ## Compiling lexer
-Run make.sh script to generate and compile lexer
+Run make.sh script to generate and compile lexer.
+You should have gcc and flex installed.

 ## Usage
 Type